 Another thing to watch out for is whether your employer-provided plan fits with your healthcare needs.
-Every plan is different, some may exclude certain benefits.
-These are some of the most common coverage exclusions to watch out for:
+Every plan is different, and some may exclude certain benefits.
+These are some of the most common coverage limitations to watch out for:

 - Singapore-only coverage